AstraZeneca/KAZU/docs/ontology_parser.rst

 The flow of an ontology parser to handling the underlying strings is as follows:

-1) On first initialisation, the set of :class:`.SynonymTerm`\s an ontology produces is converted into a set of :class:`.OntologyStringResource`.
+1) On first initialisation, the set of :class:`.LinkingCandidate`\s an ontology produces is converted into a set of :class:`.OntologyStringResource`.
 This happens via :func:`.syn_terms_to_ontology_string_resources`.
 2) If configured, the :class:`.CombinatorialSynonymGenerator` is executed to generate additional forms for each :class:`.OntologyStringResource`.